krogge-obando/net_switching_across_arousal/README.md

 Hello, this repo will store the code needed to reproduce the results in the paper "Arousal state alters brain network switching and moderates cognitive task performance"

+This version of GitHub has been revised 9/16/26 to the current draft of the manuscript that is in review.

 ## ⭐ Highlights

 This repo provides code to derive: